dimitri-nicolo/calico/maintenance/openshift-upgrade.md

 1. {% include content/openshift-prometheus-operator.md %}

-1. If you are using the default prometheus configuration (provided in the [custom-resoures.yaml]({{ "/manifests/upgrade/prometheus.yaml" | absolute_url }})
+1. If you are using the default Prometheus configuration (provided in the [custom-resources.yaml]({{ "/manifests/custom-resources.yaml" | absolute_url }})
-   file applied on installation) then using the following command to upgrade the prometheus components:
+   file applied on installation) then use the following command to upgrade the Prometheus components:
    ```bash
    oc apply -f {{ "/manifests/upgrade/prometheus.yaml" | absolute_url }}
    ```